How Often Should You Wash Your Face?

 Dermatologists weigh in on how much is too much — or too little.

 But that routine isn’t what The American Academy of Dermatology recommends: They suggest washing twice a day, both morning and night, with a gentle cleanser and water.
 Is there really a one-size-fits-all approach?
-Not necessarily — at least according to Mona Gohara, MD, who tells us she has patients who never wash their face and those who wash three times a day.
+Not necessarily — at least according to Mona Gohara, MD, who told us in 2022 that she has patients who never wash their face and those who wash three times a day.

-“At the end of the day, it’s really about your skin type, how reactive your skin is, and what products you’re using,” she says.
+“At the end of the day, it’s really about your skin type, how reactive your skin is, and what products you’re using,” she said.

 As simple as this hygienic practice may sound, there are some face-washing nuances that you should take into account, such as skin type, level of activity, and the type of products you’re using.
 To help answer some of these questions, we turned to Dr. Gohara and fellow dermatologist Loretta Ciraldo, MD, for more insight.